AdamB64/AdamB64/README.md

 ### Skills

-- **Python:** Developed basic terminal games and GUI interfaces for a budget appliaction school assessments.<br>
+- **Python:** Developed basic terminal games and GUI interfaces for a budget application school assessments.<br>

 - **Java:** Started with Java for learning programming and later used it to create a budget app using Android Studio with Firebase API.
 Also utilized the phone's SQLite database for local storage.<br>